RingMod Home Page

 F(out) = F(fc + fm) + F(fc - fm)

-Ring modulator was invented in the 60s by Harald Bode, the legendary inventor of so many marvelous early signal processing devices.
-Traditionally, it was manufactured in analog technology, using a modulating amplifier with two imputs.
+Ring modulator as musical device was invented in 1947 by Harald Bode, the legendary inventor of so many marvelous early signal processing devices.
+Traditionally, it was manufactured in analog technology, using a modulating amplifier (made of four diodes in ring-configuration) with two transformer-coupled inputs.
 With the rise of digital technology it went out of fashion, but ring-modulator parts exist in some of the finest scores of the classical era of electroacoustic music.
-Some manufacturers make nowadays ring modulator guitar pedals, ring modulator plug-ins can be found in some larger file- or TDM- based audio processing suites, and can probably be easily patched together in jMAX or PD (I've also heard of some VST plugins for PC sequencing software)
+Some manufacturers make nowadays ring modulator guitar pedals, ring modulator plug-ins can be found in some larger file- or TDM- based audio processing suites, and can probably be easily patched together in MAX/MSP jMAX or PD (I've also heard of some VST plugins for PC sequencing software)

 Even though ring modulator algorithm is one of the simplest DSP algorithms one can think of, I haven't recently seen a freely available, downloadable stand-alone low-latency ring modulator software, which would also have an interface comfortable enough to be used in a concert, for example in an orchestra.
 RingMod is therefore designed for uncompromising quality, control and ease of use in concert performance.
-Its coming to life was inspired by the concert music of Croatian composer Milko Kelemen, the first composer in this part of the world who wrote ring-modulator parts in his orchestral scores, back in the 60s.
-I decided to write it for concert purpose and make it freely available.
+Its coming to life was inspired by the concert music of Croatian composer Milko Kelemen (Happy 90th birthday, Maestro!), one of the first composers in this part of the world who wrote ring-modulator parts in his orchestral scores, back in the 50s.
+He even composed a piece for ring modulator as featured instrument "Mirabilia for Piano, Ring Modulator and Two Orchestral Groups".
+I decided to write this software instrument for concert purpose and make it freely available.

 RingMod can be started by double-clicking its icon, or by typing ringmod into the UNIX shell window.
 It has to be owned by root, with uid set, because the audio process will try to assume non-degrading priority, else you may hear occasional clicks, when you move around the GUI.
 The GUI window consists of the control field and menu bar.
 From the Port menu select Open to make audio I/O active.
 The Frequency Range radio-box lets you pre-select the desired carrier frequency range.
 The "Waveform" menu lets you pre-select among the analytically generated carrier waveforms.
 You can fine-tune the frequencu using the Data Slider or arrow buttons.
 The same are the main performing interface as well.
 In each case the display will show you the value in Hertz.
 For more sophisticated control visit the "Options" menu.
 From there, you can also set the thumb-wheel to control synthesis depth.
 Press Run button to start.
 This is the first complete version of the program, so all other controls really do what they say.